 Dependency files must be included into our Makefile right after the objects

-creation so to obtain their names we copy OBJS
+creation so to obtain their names we copy OBJS into DEPS and use

-substitution reference to turn .o
+substitution reference to turn .o part of their name into .d.

 <hr>

-for a BUILD_DIR = .build
+OBJ_DIR = obj for a BUILD_DIR = .build, a hidden build

 directory that will contain our dependency files in addition to our objects.<hr>

-ar
+ar to

-creates a static library during the linking step of the build. -r
+creates a static library during the linking step of the build. -r to

-replace the older objects with the new ones with -c
+replace the older objects with the new ones with -c to create the library if

-to write an index into the archive or update an
+it does not exist and -s to write an index into the archive or update an

 existing one.#------------------------------------------------#